≡ Menu

 Treatment Type Insurance Impact Underwriting View Documentation Needed

-NSAIDs Only Favorable Mild disease indication Effectiveness, side effects
+NSAIDs Only Favorable Mild disease indication Effectiveness and any side effects

-DMARDs (Methotrexate) Neutral to favorable Appropriate disease management Response, monitoring labs
+DMARDs (Methotrexate) Neutral to favorable Appropriate disease management Response assessment and monitoring labs

-Biologic Therapy Generally positive Modern, effective treatment Response assessment, safety monitoring
+Biologic Therapy Generally positive Modern, effective treatment approach Response assessment and safety monitoring

-Multiple Failed Treatments Concerning Difficult-to-control disease Current status, latest response
+Multiple Failed Treatments Concerning Difficult-to-control disease Current status and latest response

 Stable on Biologics